Rarely In Doubt.

 - Built a speaking, training and coaching business to several million dollars a year, and then burned it all down when I decided I didn’t want to be in that world any more (and against the advice of many, deleted an email of ~140,000 people – that was actually fun).

 Does anyone really care about any of this?
 I don’t.
 I’ve done a lot of interesting stuff, BUT the most meaningful part of my entrepreneurial journey is the number of absolutely extraordinary people I’ve been able to meet over the years.
-A few of them being speakers and personalities, but most of them completely unknown and unfamous people who were clients of mine, and just wanted to make a better life for themselves and their family.
+A few of them being speakers and personalities, but most of them completely unknown and unfamous people who were clients of mine, friends and unexpected connections that came into my life and walk on a path with me for however long it makes sense.

 I’m unperfect, and I’m amazing.
 Just like everyone other human being on this planet.
 How every person deserves to feel.
 And that’s my goal here: to give everyone the gift of embracing their unperfectness, and their awesomeness.